What Is the Home Insurance Appraisal Clause?

 Should You Hire a Public Adjuster Instead?

 Many public adjusters are also experienced appraisers and can serve as your appraiser in the formal process.
-If your dispute stems from a lowball settlement, reviewing your home insurance settlement rights can help you build a stronger foundation before entering appraisal.
+If your dispute stems from a lowball settlement, reviewing your home insurance settlement rights and understanding how to negotiate public adjuster contracts can help you build a stronger foundation before entering appraisal.

 Timing Matters